freande/debian-desktop-setup/README.md

 ### Theme?
 - read [this](http://epsi-rns.github.io/desktop/2019/06/15/awesome-overview.html)
 - remove space between
-- find gtk theme? how does that work?
 - only use a few workspaces, 5?
 I II III IV V?
 - hide topbar? only show widgets?
 - remove menu button?